McLargo/python-lessons/CONTRIBUTING.md

 ### Implementing a lesson

 If the request is approved, you can start implementing the lesson.
-Code owners assign the issue to you, and also create a branch for the issue.

-Please follow the guidelines below:
+Some guidelines/tips to follow:

 1. Fork and clone the repository.